-The outmost of six gas giants orbited Larsen's Star at a distance of nearly thirty-eight AU, virtually the last viable orbit for a G0-IV star.
-This far out cryogenic conditions gave the planet's atmosphere a blue-green hue with only faint banding.
+The outmost of six gas giants orbited Larsen’s Star at a distance of nearly thirty-eight AU, virtually the last viable orbit for a G0-IV star.
+This far out cryogenic conditions gave the planet’s atmosphere a blue-green hue with only faint banding.
 The planet measured 65,000 kilometers in diameter, too small for more than a few cyclonic storms or upwellings.
-There were a dozen small moons, but on two above 100km in diameter.
+There were a dozen small moons, but only two above 100km in diameter.
 The target, called Blue Moon because of its coloring, had a diameter of 6400 km and orbited its primary at a distance of 580,000km.
 The probe supposedly orbited Blue Moon.

 Grendelsbane came out of micro-Jump.

 “We’re over six million kilometers from the target,” Second Mate Cheng Hua announced after studying her instruments.
 “Radiation levels aren’t too bad this far out.
 The innermost moons are getting a good dose, though.
 Nothing to concern us.”

 Smith performed his calculations.
 “Just under twenty hours travel time, Captain.”